 Critical Habitat Unit 48 includes open stretches of sandy beach and areas of low coastal dune habitat that exhibits sparse vegetation.
 Vegetated dune habitat begins approximately 200 feet east of B Street (extended) and extends to the F Street pathway.
 The dune areas extend from near the boardwalk toward the water, leaving an unvegetated strip of beach that ranges from approximately 175- to 250-feet wide between the edge of the dunes and the surf.
-The vegetated areas of dunes are separated by paths and walkways are intended to provide for directed or controlled beach access that limits impacts to the dunes.
+The vegetated areas of dunes are separated by paths and walkways that are intended to provide for directed or controlled beach access that limits potential impacts to the dunes.
 Ornamental vegetation occurs in patches adjacent to some residences on the ocean side of the boardwalk extending at a maximum just over 50 feet from the oceanfront homes into the Critical Habitat.
+Other than the areas of ornamental vegetation along the boardwalk and areas of fig marigold (ice plant) mats, the dunes within the Critical Habitat are in remarkably good condition and almost entirely free of non-native invasive vegetation, which is restricted to two small patches of fig marigold immediately west of F Street and one other small patch between F and G Streets.

 The City recognizes that the WSP has been observed on the Balboa Peninsula east of Critical Habitat Unit 48 (proposed Avian Conservation Area), using portions of beach from G Street to the Wedge.
 This area is not designated as Critical Habitat by USFWS; nevertheless, it does provide suitable conditions for WSP for winter roosting and foraging and thus, where applicable, the management actions set forth in this Plan will be implemented in this segment of beach to ensure protection of WSP.
+As noted above, USFWS recommends that this area be designated as an ACA.